 Olga in her bedroom. / Getty Images

 Up to 2,000 photos were created every year in the workshop.

-Olga, Tatiana, Alexei, Tsar Nicholas II and unknown man in 1915 in Ropsha, the royal family’s favorite hunting and fishing retreat 20 kilometers south of Peterhof. / Getty Images
+Anastasia, Maria, Alexei, Tsar Nicholas II and Nikolai Sablin, an officer in the Imperial Russian Navy, in 1915 in Ropsha, the royal family’s favorite hunting and fishing retreat 20 kilometers south of Peterhof. / Getty Images

 Nicholas II also owned a special camera that Kodak made for him exclusively.
 It allowed him to take panoramic views.

 The daughters of Tsar Nicholas II: Maria, Olga and Tatiana. / Getty Images

 The photos taken by members of the royal family and their friends later transformed into a kind of “photo diary,” capturing their daily lives, looks and characters.